hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

     Moreover, I think if we treat stock 1 as the key stock, it should be **at the center of every level of the tree**, because it makes intuitive sense to model all other stocks' and their bivariate copula densities relation given the stock 1's information.
     Stock 1 is the object of interest, and therefore should be the governing quantity here.
+    C-vine structure intrinsically orders the marginal variables by their importance of interdependencies from its ordered tuple representation, and the target stock should be the most important (therefore at the end of the tuple).
+    It is strange to argue that the least important stock in terms of interdependencies should become the target stock.
     I.e., 1 should be put at the end of the tuple, not at the beginning, and there are still 6 many possible structures for 4 stocks.

-    Currently we provide only the implementation in [Stübinger et al. 2018].
-In the future we will provide the alternative method that puts the target stock at the center.
+    Currently we provide the implementation in [Stübinger et al. 2018] and the alternative method that puts the target stock at the center.

 After chosen the 6 possible vine structures, we then fit everyone of them and calculate the associated AIC value.
 We choose the final C-vine structure among candidates with the lowest AIC value.